totvslabs/pyCarol/README.md

 ## Carol In Memory

 PyCarol provides an easy way to work with in-memory data using the Memory class, built on top of DuckDB.
 Queries are executed locally over in-memory data, without triggering BigQuery jobs or consuming BigQuery slots, and results are returned as pandas DataFrames.
+The recommended usage is with `BQStorage` objects.

 ```python